 2004 – 2007

-After acquiring the large hotel chain Premier Lodge and changing its name to Premier Travel Inn, the company introduced a new logo that reflected its expansion and updated image.
+After acquiring the large hotel chain Premier Lodge and renaming it Premier Travel Inn, the company introduced a new logo that reflected its expansion and updated image.
 The main change was removing the background, symbolizing the brand’s global expansion, which included more than 140 new hotels.
 This move emphasized openness and readiness for further growth, showing the company was reaching a new level.

 The logo retained the circle with the image of a sleeping crescent and a star, which had already become a symbol of the chain.
-Inside the circle is a fragment of the night sky, creating a sense of calm and serenity, which perfectly aligns with the brand’s philosophy — to offer guests a comfortable stay and cozy atmosphere.
+Inside the circle is a fragment of the night sky, creating a sense of calm and serenity that aligns perfectly with the brand’s philosophy of offering guests a comfortable stay and a cozy atmosphere.

-Below the brand symbol is the new name of the chain — Premier Travel Inn.
-The font of the inscription became more rounded and smooth, enhancing the focus on comfort and convenience provided to guests.
+Below the brand symbol is the chain’s new name, Premier Travel Inn.
+The font of the inscription became more rounded and smoother, emphasizing comfort and convenience for guests.
 The star replacing the dot above the letter “i” creates a visual tandem with the star in the circle, uniting the elements into a cohesive whole.

 2007 – 2015